• Home

 Behavioral Therapy

 Behavior therapy does not eliminate the fundamental ADHD symptoms but helps children and parents learn to manage them better.
 This therapy is offered by a mental health expert, a psychiatrist, a social worker, or a psychologist.
+This psychologist in Dubai specializes in the area of adolescent therapy and is a good example of someone who can handle tough cases.
 Behavioral therapy involves behavior therapy, social skills training, counseling, and parent skills training.
 These types of training help equip children with the appropriate social behaviors and parents with behavior-changing plans like rewarding or time-out and how to cope and guide a child with ADHD.

 Tips For Parents and Guardians With Children Diagnosed With ADHD